-If you have any undergraduates as coauthors, set another hook by drawing attention to this fact.
+Publications: If you have any undergraduates as coauthors, set another hook by drawing attention to this fact.
+For example, denotes undergraduates as co-authors.

-Articles

-Begin with the most recent including those in press.
+Articles: Begin with the most recent, including those in press.
 If you have both research and review papers, you might want to list them under separate headings to enhance your professional appearance.
 If you need to, you can add manuscripts in progress but this should probably be done if you have only two or fewer publications.
 It tends to draw attention to a weak publication record.

-Abstracts

-Begin with the most recent, and give where the abstract was published or where you presented the work.
+Abstracts: Begin with the most recent, and give where the abstract was published or where you presented the work.
 You may want to distinguish between oral and poster presentations, if you are keen to do so.
 Presentations at "in-house" formats should not be included in this list.